Soumendra007/Hospitality-Analysis/README.md

 *•* AtliQ Bay has the highest occupancy of 66%.

 *•* Week 24 recorded the highest revenue among all, which is 139.6 Million.

-• Delhi tops both in occupancy and rating followed by Hyderabad, Mumbai, Bangalore.
+*•* Delhi tops both in occupancy and rating followed by Hyderabad, Mumbai, Bangalore.

-• AtliQ lost around 298 Million in cancellation.
+*•* AtliQ lost around 298 Million in cancellation.

-• Elite type rooms has the most booking and as well higher cancellation rate.
+*•* Elite type rooms has the most booking and as well higher cancellation rate.
-🔗 Links
+## 🔗 Links
-novypro portfolio linkedin Codebasics portfolio